ImageMagick/Usage-Markdown/morphology/index.md

 ### Conditional Dilation

 The [Dilate Morphology Method](#dilate) as you know will expand a specific shape according to a given kernel neighbourhood.
-'**Conditional Dilation**' is essentually the same thing, but sets a limit as to how far the dilation can spread when repeatedly applied to an image.
+'**Conditional Dilation**' is essentially the same thing, but sets a limit as to how far the dilation can spread when repeatedly applied to an image.

 A [Draw Flood-Fill](../color_basics/#floodfill_draw) is in one sense the ultimate 'Conditional Dilation'.
 It will simply fill any orthogonal ([Diamond Kernel](#diamond) neighbourhood) that happens to the same color as the starting point.